samisnotinsane/arq-teleop-robot/README.md

 # Setting Up Your PC

 I recommend using [Virtualbox](https://www.virtualbox.org/wiki/Downloads) for getting started quickly but note that image streaming from Gazebo in a VM does not work and be sure to install the guest additions and extension packs for your system if they are required.
-The password is simply ```password```.

 You can download [this ova](https://drive.google.com/open?id=1xC5ZKkmgtbGCBI5yzFGHQGbfDLVZCa3s).
+The password is simply ```password```..
 It currently has the following installed:

 - [Ubuntu 14.04 64-bit PC(AMD64)](http://old-releases.ubuntu.com/releases/14.04.0/)
 - [Ros Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)